johnmartindev/threejs-journey/study-notes.md

 - The first is the JavaScript method: `window.requestAnimationFrame(...)`.
 - Despite its name, the main purpose of `requestAnimationFrame` is not animation but calling a function on the next frame.
 - The second component is `Date`. `Date.now()` gives us a timestamp (milliseconds that have passed since 1st January 1970).
-- We calculate the delta of the (difference between current & previous time) and multiply it by transformation values.
+- We calculate the delta (difference between current & previous time) and multiply it by transformation value.
 - For example: `mesh.rotation.y += 0.001 * deltaTime`.
 - Another way to achieve consistent speed regardless of device is with ThreeJS's `Clock` class.
 - We call the `elapsedTime` method on a new `Clock` instance and assign it to `mesh.rotation.y`.
 - To achieve 1 revolution per second, we would write `mesh.rotation.y = elapsedTime * (Math.PI * 2)`.
 - Caveat: avoid `getDelta()` on Clock.
 It can mess with the class.
 Use `getElapsedTime()` method instead.
-- We can use trigonometry with the likes of sinus (`Math.sin()`).
+- We can use trigonometry with the likes of sine (`Math.sin()`).
 - `Math.sin(elapsedTime)` on position `y` makes the cube travel on a vertical sine wave.
-- More advanced animations on a timeline that use delays and tweens are better taken care of with a library (better control).
+- More advanced animations on a timeline that use delays and tweens are better taken care of with a library (more control).
 - GSAP (GreenSock) is one such library.
 Add as a dependency to Node modules with `npm install gsap@[version] --save`.
 - GSAP (GreenSock) has its own tick, so we don't need to use `requestAnimationFrame` or `Clock`.
 - The approach we take to animation (whether native JS, Clock, or GSAP) depends on the project and personal preferences.